 Understanding WHOIS and Its Purpose

-WHOIS is a protocol used to query databases that store registered users or assignees of internet resources, including domain names.
-It was designed to provide transparency and accountability on the internet by making domain registration details publicly accessible.
+WHOIS is basically a protocol that lets you query databases storing info about registered users and internet resources, including domain names.
+It was created to bring transparency and accountability to the internet by making domain registration details publicly available.

 What Information Does WHOIS Typically Contain?